grammyjs/website/site/docs/guide/inline-queries.md

   );
 });

-// Return empty result list for other queries bot.on("inline_query", (ctx) => ctx.answerInlineQuery([]));
+// Return empty result list for other queries. bot.on("inline_query", (ctx) => ctx.answerInlineQuery([]));
 ```